 - 5.1 Failure to use safety goggles, or use of incorrect goggles could result in permanent eye damage.
 Avoid looking into the wand or shining on other individuals.
 Read any manufacturer's safety guidelines provided with the equipment. - 5.2 Ultraviolet light may cause burns, so caution should be exercised to avoid direct and/or prolonged exposure to unprotected skin.
-Read any manufacturer's safety guidelines provided with the equipment. - 5.3 The alternate light source wand can generate heat and potentially cause burns to skin and other materials.
-Read any manufacturer's safety guidelines provided with the equipment.
+Read any manufacturer's safety guidelines provided with the equipment. - 5.3 The alternate light source equipment can generate heat and potentially cause burns to skin and other materials.
+Read any manufacturer's safety guidelines provided with the equipment. - 5.4 Stains may be documented by still photos or using the Leeds imaging tool. - 5.5 Photographs captured with the Leeds imaging tool may be annotated through the Leeds Vision 4.0 software.

-Biological Screening: Use of Infra Red Lighting (BI-111)
+Biological Screening: Use of Infra Red and UV Lighting (BI-111)

-1.1 In forensic biology, IR lighting/photography may be used to aid in the visualization of physiological fluids, typically blood, on dark substrates that would normally make it difficult to see the suspected stain.
+1.1 In forensic biology, IR and UV lighting/photography may be used to aid in the visualization of physiological fluids, typically blood, on dark substrates that would normally make it difficult to see the suspected stain.